 Laikipia is one of East Africa’s best success stories.
 What used to be ranch land, is now home to private game reserves.
-That have a wealth of wildlife that rivals the Masai Mara.
+They have a wealth of wildlife that rivals the Masai Mara.
 As well as community based sanctuaries.
 The Laikipia Plateau is the gateway to northern Kenya.
 It is on the northeastern side of the Great Rift Valley, at the base of the usually snow capped Mount Kenya.
 The area is vast with many unique activities available and definitely worth a visit.
 Laikipia harbors some of the best experiences, wildlife, and landscapes in Kenya.

 The wildlife in Laikipia is closely managed.
 Especially the rarer species.
 In order to track and protect, some of the endangered species are fitted with radio collars.
 While this may seem unnatural to some people, the results justify the few that are collared.
-For example, real-time data from the collars allow conservancy management.
+For example, real time data from the collars allow conservancy management.
 And local livestock owners to move their animals accordingly to ensure they are kept away from known lion locations.
 Thereby enabling coexistence between people, livestock, and predators.
 These also provide opportunities for visitors to be directly involved in some of the wildlife conservation activities.

 Places like the Masai Mara and Amboseli are more well known to most.
 The Laikipia Plateau and the Lewa Wildlife Conservancy are Kenya’s premier places to see white and black rhinos.